 Our leisurely drive to New Orleans coincided with the infamous NFC Championship game between New Orleans Saints and Los Angelos Rams, in New Orleans.
 We listened on the radio, returning our car to the airport just as the entire city gasped at the “no-call” that sealed the Saints’ fate.
 The loss was a huge bummer for the city, and we felt the collective deflation over the next three days.
 Read our next post for Tips on Combating Pain and Misery in New Orleans.
 We hope we helped the city recover, in our own little way.

 Interested in hearing more about Lafayette and the surrounding area?
 Listen in as Kris speaks with Graeme Kemlo of Travel Writers Radio about fun things to do in the area.
 [12:00 minutes]

 Want to save or share this story?
-Pin it, or use any of the social media buttons at top.
+Pin it using the social media buttons at top.

 Get all our travel tips delivered to your inbox

 Subscribe to our email newsletter